New Zealand police kill 'terrorist' after he stabs 6 people | Law-Order

 New Zealand police kill 'terrorist' after he stabs 6 people

-New Zealand authorities were so worried about an Islamic extremist they were following him around-the-clock and were able to shoot and kill him within 60 seconds of him unleashing a frenzied knife attack that wounded six people Friday at an Auckland supermarket.Three of the shoppers were taken to Auckland hospitals in critical condition, police said.
+New Zealand authorities were so worried about an extremist inspired by the Islamic State group they were following him around-the-clock and were able to shoot and kill him within 60 seconds of him unleashing a frenzied knife attack that wounded six people Friday at an Auckland supermarket.Three of the shoppers were taken to Auckland hospitals in critical condition, police said.

 - Country: